 - If we take a booking over the phone or in person then these terms apply.

-- The booking is for two people for the Log Cabin and Apple Tree Cottage and guests must be over the age of eighteen, unless a prior arrangement is discussed and agreed.
+- Guests must be over the age of eighteen, unless a prior arrangement is discussed and agreed.

 - You promise to arrive and leave the property at the dates and times in the booking (unless you notify us and we agree the same in advance).

 - Check in is at 3.00pm check out is at 10.00am

 - Your accommodation will not be available at any time outside of the times reserved to you.